-I have already stated that political exiles are sometimes lucky enough to find an abode, but that by no means includes the right to work.
-Anything they do to eke out a wretched existence, such as gelica Balabonov has been used as a target for villainous attacks and denunciations from Moscow and its satellites abroad.
+I have already stated that political exiles are sometimes lucky enough to find an abode, but that by no means includes the dared to charge her with having made common cause with the enemies of the revolution.
+In 1917 she returned from Italy to Russia, joined the Communist Party, and dedicated herself to the Russian Revolution.
+But eventually, when she realized the intrigue and the corruption in the Third International, when she could no longer accept the ethics of the GPU, she left Russia and the Communist Party.
+Ever since, Angelica Balabonov has been used as a target for villainous attacks and denunciations from Moscow and its satellites abroad.
 This and years of malnutrition have left her ill and stranded.